matrix-org/gsoc/_projects/fun-riot-features.md

 ---
-name: "Fun features for Riot-Web, Riot-iOS and Riot-Android"
+name: "Fun features for Riot-Web and Riot-iOS"
-desc: "Add new features to Riot-Web, Riot-iOS and Riot-Android"
+desc: "Add new features to Riot-Web and Riot-iOS"
 difficulty: "Medium"
 issues:
  - https://github.com/matrix-org/matrix-react-sdk/pull/596